flatsurf/sage-flatsurf/README.md

 the installation in your home directory instead of the Sage sources.
 The option `--upgrade` allows you to upgrade if the package is already installed.

+This might fail because [git](https://git-scm.com/) is not installed on your computer (this is for example if you run Sage in Windows).
+In this situation you have two options.
+Either you install git.
+Or you download this project from the "Clone or download" drop menu above (you should get a zip file).
+Then you need to run the command:

+    $ sage -pip install TARBALL_NAME [--user] [--upgrade]

+where `TARBALL_NAME` has to be replaced with the full path to your tarball.
+If you run windows, it should be a cygwin path and will looks something like `/cygdrive/c/Users/You/Downloads/sage-flatsurf-master.zip`.

 Then you should be able to use the following within sage

     sage: import flatsurf.geometry.similarity_surface_generators as sfg